cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    [[1]](https://www.baeldung.com/javadoc) and
    [[2]](https://www.oracle.com/technetwork/java/javase/tech/index-137868.html).

-How to Write Doc Comments for the Javadoc Tool

 ### Generating the API Documentation Website

 The Javadoc tool (`javadoc`) parses the Javadoc comments in a set of Java source files and